Lavenham is widely regarded as the best example of an intact medieval village.

 This important ‘Wool Town’ was once one of the richest in England and is cluttered with many magnificent medieval buildings.

 There is an excellent Butchers at the bottom of the high Street and the marvelous ‘granary pat’ bread that I supply at The Grove Cottages come from the old fashioned bakery Sparling & Frieres.
 They bake bread as it should be baked in Market Place, which is a stunning village square that transports you straight back to Medieval times.
 The magnificent Guild Hall now houses a very interesting museum & the marvelous ‘Little Hall’ is another National Trust building and often open.

 The very excellent Great House French Restaurant is also in the Market Place and there is a very nice pub called ‘The Angel’, where a thirsty walker can get a drink and a sandwich most of the day.
-The pub has a fine restaurant which is open every evening with the host playing the piano live on a Friday and Saturday night.
-The Greyhound gastro pub is another good one, as is the The Great House – a premier French restaurant – and not forgetting the famous and visually stunning inn The Swan Hotel
+The pub has a decent restaurant which is open every evening – and not forgetting the famous and visually stunning inn The Swan Hotel

 There are a number of very pleasant walks around Lavenham, the tourist centre there has a guided tour and there are some footpaths which make a fine circular walk around the interesting landscape and back to Lavenham.

 It is a short stroll to the edge of the village and there are marked circular walks; one of which will take you down the disused railway line to Long Melford and back.